 As a member, you will receive:

-- weekly e-newsletters containing a wide variety of news, information, upcoming events and job vacancies as well as a monthly feature article on a topical issue.
+- weekly e-newsletter containing a wide variety of news, information, upcoming events and job vacancies.

 - discounted rates for PlantNetwork conferences, workshops and training sessions.

 - online members-only resources including ‘watch again’ webinar recordings.

 - free monthly webinar or online discussion session.

 - advice and support for yourself and others in your organisation.

 - opportunities to take part in collaborative activities with other gardens, arboreta and horticultural organisations around the world.

 PlantNetwork represents Britain and Ireland in the European Botanic Gardens Consortium (EBGC), providing access to an international network of horticulturists.
 We work closely with a range of other organisations including the Botanic Gardens Education Network (bgen), Botanic Gardens Conservation International (BGCI) and Plant Heritage to ensure that our members benefit from the latest news and event opportunities.